bbqkees/vbus-arduino-domoticz/README.md

 You need the controller ID and offset, bitsize and names of all the variables.
 Now use the examples for the DT5 and FK in VBusRead() to create a new entry for your own controller.
 This might be not that easy.
-Do not forget to declare your new variables too.
+Do not forget to properly declare your new variables too.

 If you have tested it and it works, please add a Pull request so I can integrate your controller here.